Tips to reduce food waste

 Best Before – keep eating

-Best before dates are just that, best quality before, so food can safely be consumed after the best before date.
+Best before dates are just that, ‘best quality before’, so food can safely be consumed after the best before date.
 It’s simply a recommendation by the producer that the item will be fine to eat, but they can’t guarantee that the texture or taste will be at peak perfection.
 But that just means it might not be at its best.
-Use-by dates are different and its not recommended to exceed these food safety recommendations.
+Use-by dates are different and it’s not recommended to exceed these food safety recommendations.

 Get creative with leftovers